 Contract assets primarily relate to deferred contract costs for subcontracted launch services, as well as work completed not yet billed for performance obligations that are satisfied over time.
 Deferred contract costs and unbilled receivables are recorded contract assets on our condensed consolidated balance sheets.
 Contract assets related to deferred contract costs are amortized straight-line across the life of the long-term service arrangement.
 Contract assets related to work completed for performance obligations that are satisfied over time are transferred to receivables when the right to consideration becomes unconditional.
 Contract liabilities relate to billings or consideration received in advance of performance (obligation to transfer goods or services to a customer) under the contract as well as provisions for loss contracts.
-Contract liabilities are recorded in current contract liabilities on our condensed consolidated balance balance sheets.
-Long-term deferred revenue and provisions for loss contracts are recorded in long-term contract liabilities on our condensed consolidated balance balance sheets.
+Contract liabilities are recognized as revenue when the performance obligation has been performed.
+Current deferred revenue and provisions for loss contracts are recorded in current contract liabilities on our condensed consolidated balance sheets.
+Long-term deferred revenue and provisions for loss contracts are recorded in long-term contract liabilities on our condensed consolidated balance sheets.